 The Statement of Cash Flows presents a detailed look at the College's cash activity during the fiscal year.
 The first part of this statement shows cash flows from operating activities and the net cash used by the operating activities.
 The second part reflects cash flows from non-capital financing activities such as state appropriations.
 The third part deals with the cash used for acquisition and construction of capital assets.
 The fourth part reflects cash flows from investing activities.
 The final part is a reconciliation of net cash used by operating activities to the operating income or loss reflected on the Statement of Revenues, Expenses and Changes in Net Position.
-The summary below shows that BRTC's cash and cash equivalents decreased by \$92,612 from 2018 to 2019.
-While Net Cash Used by Operating Activities increased slightly, the Net Cash Provided by Non-capital Financing Activities and Net Cash Used by Capital and Related Financing Activities both decreased significantly due to the completion of the repairs for the flood damage and the receipt of all insurance proceeds.
+The summary below shows that BRTC's cash and cash equivalents increased by \$582,254 from 2019 to 2020.
+While Net Cash Used by Operating Activities continues to increase as we focus on operational budgets, the Net Cash Provided by Non-capital Financing Activities decreased after recognizing flood insurance proceeds in 2019 as well as recognizing a decline in federal grants and contract due to lower enrollment.
+Net Cash Used by Capital and Related Financing Activities decreased due to grant purchases of capital assets.